Prag8855/aab/content/guides/website-compliance-germany.md

 All About Berlin does not collect personal data about its visitors (I use [Plausible analytics](https://plausible.io/)).
 It does not set tracking cookies.

-There are [a few forms](/tools) that collect user data.
-It only collects it for one purpose (contacting a broker).
-Once the job is done, the data is deleted.
+A few forms on the website collect user data, for example to send a message or submit a request.
+No data is sent without an action from you.
+The data is deleted from the server as soon as possible.

 All of this is explained in the [privacy policy](/terms#privacy-policy).